Rakshita157/Aarohi/README.md

 ## License

-This project was developed for educational and hackathon purposes.
+This project was developed as part of a hackathon and is intended for educational and demonstration purposes.

+© 2026 Team Aarohi.
+All rights reserved.

 ---